-- Employ three Deputy Assistant Directors to assist the Lab Director.
-The Deputy Assistant Directors shall have direct access to the Lab Director, who shall be responsible for decisions concerning policy and resources.
-One Deputy Assistant Director (Operations Manager) shall manage administrative matters.
-One Deputy Assistant Director (FA Manager) shall be responsible for the administration of the Forensic Advantage (FA) System and the Evidence Control Unit.
-One Deputy Assistant Director (Quality Manager) shall be responsible for administering and implementing the Quality Management System and shall be assisted by a Forensic Scientist Manager (Quality Control Officer). - Assign qualified Laboratory personnel to serve in the absence of key managerial personnel. - Ensure personnel are aware of the relevance and importance of each job function and the contributions of the job function to the objectives of the management system.
+- Employ two Assistant Directors to assist the Lab Director.
+The Assistant Directors shall have direct access to the Lab Director, who shall be responsible for decisions concerning policy and resources.
+The Assistant Director of Administrative Operations shall have responsibility for personnel, budget, grants, IT and logistics.
+The Assistant Director of Technical Operations shall directly supervise all of the Forensic Scientist Managers who manage forensic Sections. - Employ one Deputy Assistant Director to assist the Lab Director.
+This Deputy Assistant Director (FA Manager) shall be responsible for the administration of the Forensic Advantage (FA) System. - Employ one Quality Manager to assist the Lab Director in administering and implementing the Quality Management System. - Assign qualified Laboratory personnel to serve in the absence of key managerial personnel. - Ensure personnel are aware of the relevance and importance of each job function and the contributions of the job function to the objectives of the management system.
 Each employee shall be instructed according to the Procedure for Personnel Training and shall be authorized by the Forensic Scientist Manager to perform duties. - 4.1.6 Laboratory management shall ensure appropriate communication processes are established (through the use of memos, electronic presentations, emails, verbal statements, etc.) and shall ensure that communication takes place regarding the effectiveness of the management system. - 4.1.7 The Safety Manager shall be responsible for ensuring that the provisions of the Health and Safety Program described in the Safety Manual are implemented and followed at all times. - 4.1.8 Key management shall be identified on the organizational charts available on the internal network drive.
-Top management shall include the Laboratory Director, the Deputy Assistant Director/Quality Manager and the Deputy Assistant Director/Operations Manager.
+Top management shall include the Laboratory Director, the Assistant Director of Technical Operations, and the Assistant Director of Administrative Operations.
 Key Management will appoint a designee in their absence.